roddhjav/apparmor.d/docs/configuration.md

     `rPx` allows transition to the Firefox profile.
 Use `rPUx` to allow transition to an unconfined state if you do not have the profile for a given program.

-Then, reload the apparmor rules with `sudo systemctl restart apparmor`.
+Then, reload the AppArmor rules with `sudo systemctl restart AppArmor`.